jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Install the [APK](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/download/3.3.1/CheckRoyalCaribbeanPrice.apk) on your Android phone or Fire Tablet.
 1. Start it, allow notifications.
 1. Click "Go to Settings" and enter you Royal Caribbean account credentials.
-1  Back out of settings, then click "Run Check" button at bottom right.
+1. Back out of settings, then click "Run Check" button at bottom right.
-1. As stripped down, it does not handle external notifcations or automatic check cabin prices.
-It will do manual cabin price checks from a URL
+1. As stripped down, it does not handle Apprise notifcations or automatic check cabin prices.
+It will notify via Android and do manual cabin price checks from a URL.
-1. If you get the URL on your phone, you must request the Desktop site in the browser.
-If you change an addon (like gratituies, insurance) do a reload of page from the menu to pull in new URL.
-Not fully tested, so rely on python code, not this!
+1. If you get the cruise URL on your phone, when you change an addon (like gratituies, insurance, refundable deposit) do a reload of page from the menu to pull in new URL or code may only find the price without addons.
 1. May have problems with password with special characters (most of debugging was to fix this!)
 1. As vibe-coded, it will not be updated much
 1. The "Enable Auto Check" feature has not been tested.